joris1724/vzome-sharing/_posts/2025-05-13-Tesseract-Truncations-17-42-31.md

 {% endcomment %}

 vZome's <i>Generate Polytope</i> tool quickly generates the projections of several truncations of a Tesseract.
 Each of these is centered on a predefined cell type.
-This post shows that centering on other cell types produces additional projections, some of which can nicely be build with Zometool.
+This post shows that centering on other cell types produces additional projections, some of which (at least one for each truncation) can nicely be build with Zometool.
 As soon as &radic;2 scaling factors are needed, the corrresponding vZome models are approximations.

 <p>Some projections can be modelled exactly in vZome's golden field, and can be build with Zometool blue, (half-)green and yellow struts only:
 <br>-&nbsp;rectified tesseract centered on a cuboctahedron